Ding Hao won the LG Cup final, and the first post-2000 world champion of Chinese Go was born_Hangzhou Net-breakinglatest.news-Breaking Latest News

 Yang Dingxin woke up like a dream after “sleepwalking” for a while, and began to launch a fierce attack, but there was a problem with the chess pattern in his eagerness for success.
 At this time Ding Hao also made a mistake and failed to defeat his opponent in one fell swoop.
 The situation became complicated, and Yang Dingxin tried his best to hold on like walking on thin ice.
 After a contest in the official stage, Ding Hao finally won a small victory.

 With this victory, Chinese chess players have won 12 championships in the LG Cup, equal to Korean chess players.
 The same age as Ding Hao, South Korea’s post-2000 chess player Shen Zhenzhen was crowned the world champion for the first time in the LG Cup, and now he is a four-time champion.
-After Xie Ke failed to win the world championship twice, Chinese chess players born after 2000 appeared on the stage of the world finals for the third time, and Ding Hao finally broke through the window paper.
+After Xie Ke broke into the finals of the World Series twice, Chinese chess players born after 2000 appeared on the stage of the world finals for the third time, and Ding Hao finally broke through the window paper.

 Ding Hao reached the top of the LG Cup and won the first championship of the new year for Chinese Go.
 After the long-lost World Chess and Noodle Chess Finals, the domestic peripheral chess competition will return this year, and Chinese chess players are expected to have more exciting performances.